google/knative-gcp/docs/auditlogssource/README.md

 1. Create a [auditlogssource](./auditlogssource.yaml).
    This `AuditLogsSource` will get Cloud Audit Log Entries for topic creation.
-   You can change the `serviceName`, `methodName` and `resourceName` to select the Cloud Audit Log Entries you want to view.
+   You can change the `serviceName`, `methodName` and `resourceName` ([detailed description](https://cloud.google.com/logging/docs/reference/audit/auditlog/rest/Shared.Types/AuditLog)) to select the Cloud Audit Log Entries you want to view.

    |   AuditLogsSource Spec  |       Audit Log Entry Fields   |
    |  :-------------------:  |  :--------------------------:  |